Disinfecting coronavirus (TN44)23 November 2020

-- The deck-level channel may be valved, enabling it to be isolated from the pool return and redirected so it flows to a waste water drain.
+- The deck-level channel may be valved, enabling it to be isolated from the pool return and redirected so it flows to a waste water drain (sewer).
 Cleaning residue from the pool surround can then be run to waste without causing any problems by entering the main pool water circulation system.

-- A SELV or battery-operated scrubber dryer floor cleaning machine will put down the cleaning solution, scrub the surface and dry afterwards.
-They should be emptied after each use and sumps and hose allowed to dry to avoid the risk of microbial growth (including Legionella).
+- A SELV or battery-operated scrubber dryer floor cleaning machine will put down the cleaning solution, scrub the surface and dry it afterwards.
+They should be emptied after each use and the sumps and hose allowed to dry to avoid the risk of microbial growth (including Legionella).

 Stainless steel and similar metal fittings and surfaces

 Stainless steel hand rails and fittings should not be disinfected with a strong chlorine disinfectant solution as this will increase the risk of pitting corrosion.
 Alcohol wipes should be applied at least twice daily to deactivate the virus.
 Stainless steel fittings that are washed continually by the pool water will not need further disinfection.

 Permeable surfaces – Floating equipment, permeable, open celled or stitched floats and buoyancy aids etc should be submerged after each sessional use in a solution of either 100mg/l hypochlorite for 10 minutes or 1000mg/l for 1 minute, then rinsed off with tap water before re-use.
 This is to ensure adequate disinfection of any viral particles in water retained within the open celled material, and in water passing through stitching into the material.